 Parents often worry that they don’t have the knowledge to support their children with their homework.
 If you are not sure how you can help, or have any questions specifically related to your child’s homework, please email the office () who will be able to direct your query to your child’s teacher.

 However, the research shows that you make a big difference to both your child’s attainment and their self-esteem just by showing an interest in their work and encouraging them.
 You don’t need to know the answers!
+Use this video as an encouragement to try other forms of learning alongside the work provided by your teachers.

 Reading remains absolutely key to all learning, so please ensure each day’s activities includes 30 minutes of reading – including being read to where possible.
 We would encourage the children to talk and/or write about what they are reading, finding creative ways to record what they read.
 Perhaps they could make videos reviewing each of the books they read or creating a reading blog (wordpress is very easy to use).